kysondev/felinify/CONTRIBUTING.md

-# Contributing to Clami
+# Contributing to Felinify

-Thank you for your interest in contributing to **Clami**!
+Thank you for your interest in contributing to **Felinify**!
 We welcome contributions of all kinds — whether it’s bug reports, feature requests, documentation improvements, or code.

 ## How to Contribute